python/docs-community/docs/workgroup/workgroup_charter.rst

 globally.
 Quality and effectiveness will be key goals as will be building a diverse team of community members, documentarians, and core developers.

-Things the DocWG could do:
+Things the Editorial Board could do:

 - Develop the governance model for docs
 - Be the steering council for docs